“I don't see that happening any time soon.”

 Your friend is writing a message on her mobile phone.
 It takes a long time for her to write it and there are a lot of spelling mistakes.
 She says that she wants a mobile phone that she can just speak into and it will type the message perfectly.
-You don't think that's possible, so you say:
+You don't think that's possible, so you say this.

 I don't see that happening any time soon.